Skip to main content

 As a result of outbreaks of norovirus and hepatitis A virus in imported frozen berries across Europe in recent years, the FSAI recommends boiling imported frozen berries for one minute before consumption.
 This is particularly important when serving these foods to vulnerable people such as nursing home residents.

-• When did FSAI first issue this advice?
+• Why did FSAI issue this advice and is it still relevant?

 The FSAI first issued this advice in 2013, during the investigation of an outbreak of hepatitis A virus in Ireland which was linked to imported frozen berries.
 The outbreak turned out to be part of a multi-state outbreak, with over 1,000 cases reported in 12 EU countries.